manifestinteractive/website/docs/troubleshooting.md

 ```
 /Volumes/RedVan/website/node_modules/panini/lib/render.js:80
-    throw new Error('Panini: rendering error occured.\n' + e);
+    throw new Error('Panini: rendering error occurred.\n' + e);
     ^
-Error: Panini: rendering error occured.
+Error: Panini: rendering error occurred.
 Error: Parse error on line 253:
 ...ion>{{> footer}}
 -------------------^
 Expecting 'OPEN_ENDBLOCK', got 'EOF'
 ```

 This one is a bit tricky, as the error message for where the error occurred is not going to be 100% accurate.
-Most likely you saw this error immediatley after modifying and saving an HTML file, and a template string inside that file is what is broken.
+Most likely you saw this error immediately after modifying and saving an HTML file, and a template string inside that file is what is broken.

 If you cannot find it there, likely because you saved multiple files at the same time, you can look at your `git diff` and see what you've changed that is inside the template brackets `{{ }}`.